vkosikhin/ExportToHTML/readme.txt

 ExportToHTML was developed for Microsoft Office 2016 and tested in Windows 10 and OS X 10.11.
 Compatibility with the previous Office versions is neither tested nor guaranteed, although the add-in is supposed to work properly in Office 2010/2011 and later.

 As user forms support in Office 2016 for Mac is currently not implemented, there is no GUI to make changes to the behavior of the add-in.
-Options are instead has to be set manually in the configuration file.
+Instead, options have to be set manually in the configuration file.

-In Office 2011 the GUI should, theoretically, work as it does in Windows.
+In Office 2011, the GUI should, theoretically, work as it does in Windows.

 4. Installation

-The ExportToHTML.xlam file can be opened directly and stays active for the current Excel session.
+The ExportToHTML.xlam file can be opened directly and will stay active for the current Excel session.
 For the permanent installation use the 'Excel Add-ins' menu in Excel.

 On Mac, place the additional file 'WriteToFile.scpt' in the '/Users/Username/Library/Application Scripts/com.microsoft.Excel/' folder.
 Create the folder if necessary (mind the uppercase in the name).